spitzerUH/UH-FullStackWebDevelopment/Part_0/part_0-4.md

     Note left of server: The note described in the payload is added to the data.json in the backend server-->>-browser: Response code 302: which means redirecting to the page defined in the header

-    Note over browser,server: In this case the notes page again.
+    Note over browser,server: In this case the notes page gets reloaded.
 The process is the same as before (example part 0.4)

     browser->>+server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     server-->>-browser: HTML document